PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 <a><img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/milestone1/gif-followLine.gif" width = "800" height = "auto"></a>

+The robot reliably follows the line.
+The distance between the line sensors were a good

 ### Figure-8

 To implement a figure-8 path, we built off the line-following code and added a conditional checking when both sensors hit a white line -- an intersection.
 Using an array, we created a map of where the robot should turn at an intersection to create a figure-8, with each element of the array indicating the direction to turn.
 The array is repeatable such that the robot will continuously move in a figure-8 formation.